 Title Recommendations based on Rebecca Bunch

-Adele's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire, to assert herself as a woman and as an adult.
+Adele's life is changed when she meets Emma, a young woman with blue hair, who helps her discover her sexuality and independence.
 In front of others, Adele grows, seeks herself, loses herself, finds herself.

 Rachel takes the same commuter train every morning and night.
 Every day she rattles down the track, flashes past a stretch of cozy suburban homes, and stops at the signal that allows her to daily watch the same couple breakfasting on their deck.
 She's even started to feel like she knows them.
 Jess and Jason, she calls them.
 Their life—as she sees it—is perfect.
 Not unlike the life she recently lost.
 And then she sees something shocking.
 It's only a minute until the train moves on, but it's enough.
 Now everything's changed.
 Unable to keep it to herself, Rachel goes to the police.
 But is she really as unreliable as they say?
 Soon she is deeply entangled not only in the investigation but in the lives of everyone involved.
 Has she done more harm than good?

 Chuck tells the story of an "average computer-whiz-next-door" named Chuck, who receives an encoded e-mail from an old college friend now working for the Central Intelligence Agency.
 The message embeds the only remaining copy of a software program containing the United States' greatest spy secrets into Chuck's brain.